JakeRoyRandall/island-time-rust/README.md

 ```

 Minutes are integers from 0 through 1440.
 The graph, schedules, and travel times are fixed in the source.
 A departure or journey arrival after minute 1440 is unavailable; ties are deterministic by island order.
 Invalid arguments exit 2 and an unavailable route exits 1.
 Built with the installed `rustc 1.92.0` toolchain.

+The app also accepts repeatable `--avoid ISLAND` filters and `--min-transfer N` (0–120 minutes), which applies only between ferry legs.
+Avoiding either endpoint makes the route unavailable; duplicate avoid entries are rejected.
+Without these options, the original itinerary output is unchanged.